openfaas/workshop/lab1b.md

 #### NodePort (local Kubernetes, excluding KinD)

 The default installation for OpenFaaS exposes the gateway through a Kubernetes Service of type `NodePort`.
-The gateway address will generally be: http://IP_ADDRESS:31112/
+The gateway address will generally be: `http://IP_ADDRESS:31112/`

+The default for Docker for Mac would be `http://127.0.0.1:31112`

 #### LoadBalancer (remote Kubernetes, or KinD)